CakeDC/users/Docs/Documentation/Authentication.md

     ]
 ]
 ```

-The identifiers are loaded by \CakeDC\Users\Loader\AuthenticationServiceLoader class at load authentication
-service method from plugin object.
+These identifiers are loaded by the ``\CakeDC\Users\Loader\AuthenticationServiceLoader`` class in the ``loadIdentifiers`` method.
+See [Authentication Service Loader](#authentication-service-loader) on how to adjust it to your needs.

 Handling Login Result
 ---------------------

-For both form login and social login we use a base component 'CakeDC/Users.Login' to handle login,
+For both form login and social login we use a base component ``CakeDC/Users.Login`` to handle the login.
-it check the result of authentication service to redirect user to a internal page or show an authentication
+It checks the result of the authentication service and either redirects the user or shows an authentication
 error.
-It provide some error messages for specific authentication result status, please check the config/users.php file.
+It provides some error messages for specific authentication results.
+Please check the ``config/users.php`` file.

-To use a custom component to handle the login you should update your config/users.php file with:
+To use a custom component to handle the login you should update your ``config/users.php`` file with:

 ```php
 'Auth.SocialLoginFailure.component' => 'MyLoginA',
 'Auth.FormLoginFailure.component' => 'MyLoginB',
 ```

-The default configuration are:
+The default configuration is:

 ```php
 [
     ...